exponea/exponea-ios-sdk/Documentation/authorization.md

 parentDocSlug: ios-sdk-setup
 ---

-The SDK exchanges data with the Engagement APIs through authorized HTTP/HTTPS communication.
-The SDK supports two authorization modes: the default **token authorization** for public API access and the more secure **customer token authorization** for private API access.
-Developers can choose the appropriate authorization mode for the required level of security.
+The SDK exchanges data with the Engagement APIs or the [Data hub Event stream](https://documentation.bloomreach.com/data-hub/docs/event-streams-overview) APIs through authorized HTTP/HTTPS communication.
+The SDK supports three authorization modes:

+1. **Token authorization** — default mode for public API access using an API key (Project/Engagement integration).
+2. **Customer token authorization** — optional, more secure mode for private API access using a JWT customer token (Project/Engagement integration).
+3. **Stream JWT authorization** — used exclusively with Data hub / Stream integration, where a backend-issued JWT authenticates all API requests.

+Developers should choose the appropriate authorization mode based on their integration type and required level of security.

 ## Token authorization